-The main objective of our department is to pursue the better space and infrastructures for human life and industries in view of architecture, civil engineering and industrial management.
-Our approach includes the wide varieties of methods such as policy making, planning, structural design, infrastructure maintenance, environmental engineering, construction materials, architecture, production management, logistics etc. The frontier of our working field is ever expanding.
-We also welcome the students with multi-disciplinary backgrounds.
+The main objective of our department is to pursue better space and infrastructures for human life and industries in view of architecture, civil engineering and industrial management.
+Our approach includes a wide variety of methods such as policy making, planning, structural design, infrastructure maintenance, environmental engineering, construction materials, architecture, production management, logistics etc. The frontier of our working field is ever expanding.
+We also welcome students with multi-disciplinary backgrounds.